-NOTE: Don’t worry if you get slightly different end results, the accuracy in these classifiers are expected to vary sometimes.
+Note: We don’t have to worry if the end results are slightly different; the accuracy in these classifiers are expected to vary sometimes.

-Scikit-Learn is being extensively used by some big dogs in the industry, some of them are listed below:
+Scikit learn Python is being extensively used by some big names in the industry.
+Some of them are listed below:

-Scikit-Learn has proven its worth by being able to assist in the problems professionals face when they implement predictive models.
-Scikit-Learn is not just limited to the IT industry.
+Scikit learn Python has proven its worth by being able to assist in problems professionals face when they implement predictive models.
+Scikit Python is not just limited to the IT industry.
 It has various applications in variety of sectors.
-It can be used to implement machine learning and can be paired with data visualisations and that just makes machine learning even more interesting.
-With all the benefits it has, we can easily say that Scikit-Learn has a bright future scope.
-So, learning Scikit-Learn should be on the top of your list considering it can enhance your career options.
+It can be used to implement Machine Learning and can be paired with data visualizations, making Machine Learning even more interesting.
+With all the benefits it has, we can easily say that Scikit Python has a wide scope.

-Check out what questions interviewer asks in interview in our Python interview questions listed by experts.
+Also, check out what questions corporates ask during interviews in our Python interview questions listed by experts.